William Martel

 William Martel (fl.
 1130–1153) was a steward of the royal households of King Henry I and King Stephen of England.
 He was castellan of Sherborne Castle until 1143.

-William Martel was of Norman descent.
+Martel was of Norman descent.
 His grandfather and his uncle were sheriffs of Dorset in Norman England.
-Martel was a steward of King Henry I's royal household from at least 1130.
-He attested to charters in both England and Normandy which indicates that Martel regularly accompanied the king on both sides of the English Channel.
+Martel was a steward of Henry I's royal household from at least 1130.
+He attested to charters in both England and Normandy, which indicates that Martel regularly accompanied the king on both sides of the English Channel.

 Martel was in Normandy with Henry's royal court throughout 1134 and 1135.
 After Henry's death, he was present at King Stephen's coronation in London on 22 December 1135.

 Martel was one of Stephen's most dependable supporters throughout the civil war of 1136–1153, known as The Anarchy.
 He witnessed 181 charters for Stephen, demonstrating his frequent attendance in the king's entourage, although he received neither an earldom nor any significant estates from Stephen.
-He was, however, castellan of Sherborne Castle from at least 1141, and may have been castellan from as early as 1139 when the castle was surrendered to King Stephen.
+He was, however, castellan of Sherborne Castle from at least 1141, and may have been castellan from as early as 1139 when the castle was surrendered to Stephen.
 Between 1141 and 1143, Martel was Stephen's regional military governor in north Dorset and Wiltshire, exercising authority on the king's behalf from Sherborne.

 Martel continued to be active on Stephen's behalf after the king was captured at the Battle of Lincoln on 2 February 1141.
 At the council of Winchester, 7–9 April 1141, Martel was one of a delegation of Stephen's supporters that petitioned for the king's release from prison.
 The delegation was dismissed and Martel was excommunicated by the Bishop of Winchester.